 Despite these glaring weaknesses, there is little doubt that this product uses quality ingredients that have been stress tested by third parties and is certainly quite the bang for your buck.

-For those who want a more portable form of beta-alanine that can be taken in the gym or on the go, NOW has produced a simple formula that’s made with CarnoSyn®, a popular form of beta-alanine that has a lot of rigorous controls intended to ensure purity.
+For those who want a more portable form of beta-alanine that to in the gym or on the go, NOW has produced a simple formula that’s made with CarnoSyn®, a popular form of beta-alanine that has a lot of rigorous controls intended to ensure purity.

 A well dosed, vegan friendly capsule that's third party tested to ensure purity and label accuracy.